johntao/blog-2025/src/content/default/hello-word-technical-part.md

 ---
-title: "Word Count: The Hello World In The Text Analysis Realm Part 2"
+title: "Word Count: The 'Hello World' of Text Analysis, Part 2"
-description: ""
+description: "Fighting LLM overkill to build a simple bash script.
+Turns out file metadata is the secret sauce."
 pubDate: 2025-10-18
 tags: []
 ---

 ## Prerequisite

-This article is for readers who've finished part 1 and get interested to the technical part.
+This article is for readers who've finished part 1 and are interested in the technical part.
-Readers should have already known the following concepts:
+Readers should already know the following concepts:

 - bash, terminal
-- unix Philosophy
+- Unix Philosophy
-- commonly use POSIX tools
+- commonly used POSIX tools

-I would skip explain syntax intentionally, and focusing on the design/mind flow.
+I will intentionally skip explaining syntax, and focus on the design/thought process.
 We are living in a world where answers are no longer valuable.
 One can always find an answer on the internet.
-Asking the right questions or having the mindset are more valuable nowadays.
+Asking the right questions or having the right mindset is more valuable nowadays.

 ## First Thing First: The Sauce